Support Groups and Other Resources

 Support Group Resources

-- The AFB Directory of Services allows you to find local counseling and adjustment services, low vision services, mobility training, and vocational rehabilitation.
+- The AFB Directory of Services allows you to find local support groups as well as organizations that offer counseling and adjustment services, low vision services, mobility training, and vocational rehabilitation.

 - Low vision issues are addressed through the Council of Citizens with Low Vision International.

-- The Hadley School for the Blind.
-Offers tuition-free distance education courses in various media on topics such as participating in or even initiating a a self-help groups and dealing with many issues related to blindness and low vision.
+- The Hadley Institute for the Blind and Visually Impaired offers tuition-free distance education courses in various media on topics, such as participating in or even initiating a a self-help groups and dealing with many issues related to blindness and low vision.

 - The National Federation of the Blind Seniors Initiative provides low vision resources and online discussion groups.

-- Vision Exchange is a listserve and website resource for people who facilitate support groups for adults with vision loss.
-The purpose is to exchange ideas and information about video magnification and other devices and community resources to help adults with low vision be more independent.
+- Vision Exchange is an online resource for support group leaders who facilitate support groups for adults with vision loss.
+The purpose is to exchange ideas, information, and community resources to help adults with low vision be more independent.